AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

 User allocations are amounts of hours that indicate the time that a user should spend on one given day or week day, week, ```or month``` to complete the work item.
 They are included in the Planned Hours of the work item.

 This article describes how to update daily, weekly, or monthly hourly allocations for users assigned to tasks or issues.
-For information about managing overall allocations for users and job roles to tasks, see [Manage allocation hours on tasks](../../manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md) .
+For information about managing overall allocations for users and job roles to tasks, see [Manage user and role allocation hours on tasks](../../manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md) .

 * [User allocation overview](#user-allocation-overview)
 * [Criteria that reset user allocations](#criteria-that-reset-user-allocations)